-NU-Q's valuable “learn by doing” philosophy extends beyond the traditional classroom to real-world training and immersion experiences.
-During their junior year, students participate in the Journalism Residency, an academic internship that gives them invaluable real-world experience and networking potential within a media company.
+During their junior year, students participate in the Journalism Residency, an academic internship that gives them an invaluable real-world, immersion experience and networking potential within a media company.
 They receive course credit for working alongside professional mentors at newspapers, magazines, broadcast and online news operations, or public relations agencies.

-NU-Q's journalism faculty members have experience in print, broadcast and multimedia journalism from some of the world's leading newsrooms.
-Learn more about their areas of expertise and find contact information:
+NU-Q's journalism and strategic communication faculty members have experience in print, broadcast and multimedia journalism from some of the world's leading newsrooms.